Item Costs and Valuation Methods: To Sell Items with the FIFO Method

 3. On the same form, quick-process the sales order.

-4. On the Inventory Transactions by Account form, review how the stock item has been issued and its cost has been calculated.
+4. On the Inventory Transactions by Account form, review how the stock item has been issued and how its cost has been calculated.

 System Preparation